 Check The Condition Of The VIN

 The best way to check the condition of a VIN sticker is to inspect it closely for any signs of wear and tear, such as fading, discoloration, or tampering.
 If the sticker is intact, it should also be readable and contain all the necessary information, such as the vehicle manufacturer, model, year, and body type.

 It is also important to check for any signs of tampering, such as scratches or abrasions, as this could signify that the sticker has been replaced.

-First, go to the homepage to run a VIN on the NICB website.
-Then, select the “VINCheck” option from the top navigation bar.
+First, go here to run a free VIN check.
 Enter the VIN of the vehicle in the search box, then click “Go.”

 The search will then return a report containing the vehicle’s make and model, year, engine type, and any reported accidents or thefts.

 Ask Your Insurance Provider